-- Blockchain is driving global equality in telecommunications.
-As more and more carriers, enterprises, and government agencies migrate to blockchain solutions, we will see an end to the costs, frustration, and waste associated with today’s antiquated telecom ordering, billing, settlement, and dispute environments.
+Blockchain technology is driving global equality in telecommunications.
+As more and more telecom carriers, enterprises, and government agencies migrate to blockchain solutions, we will see an end to the costs, frustration, and waste associated with today’s antiquated telecom ordering, billing, settlement, and dispute environments.
 This represents the best-case scenario for organizations and end users all around the globe.
-Industry players will have more resources to devote to ensuring full access to telecommunications technologies and services everywhere they exist.
+Telecom industry players will have more resources to devote to ensuring full access to telecommunications technologies and services everywhere they exist.
 And all customers will benefit from the industry’s ongoing growth and evolution.

 Checkout Blockchain for All Telecom Carriers: The Future of Public Blockchain Is Here to learn more.

-With all the recent advancements in blockchain, things are going to happen faster than ever from this point forward.
+With all the recent advancements in blockchain technology, things are going to happen faster than ever from this point forward.
 We look forward to keeping you posted every step of the way.